its-ericjones/windows-automations/Display Mode Switcher/README.md

 ### `Set-StudioDisplayMode.ps1` / `Set-StudioDisplayMode.bat`

 - Reverts the display resolution to 5120x2880 (Studio Display native).
-- Switches back to "Balanced".
+- Switches back to the "Balanced" power plan.
-- Again, The `.bat` file is just a wrapper so I can double-click it or call it from other scripts without needing to invoke PowerShell directly.
+- Again, the `.bat` file is just a wrapper so I can double-click it or call it from other scripts without needing to invoke PowerShell directly.

 ### `SteamTrayWatcher.ps1`